FACTBOX-Impact of strike by South Korean truckers on autos, steel, others | Headlines

 FACTBOX-Impact of strike by South Korean truckers on autos, steel, others

-The official, who declined to be identified due to the sensitivity of the matter, said the company had not seen any disruption this week but would have to reassess its handling of shipments if the strike continued next week.
-LG Energy Solution (LGES), SK Innovation's battery unit SK On and Samsung SDI Co Ltd are South Korea's three biggest EV battery makers.
+Following are details of the disruption, lost production and reactions from union officials and businesses.
+AUTOS Production at Hyundai Motor Co's biggest factory complex, in Ulsan, fell to about 60% on Friday because of component shortages caused by the strike, a union official at the automaker said.
+The plants operated for extra runs over the weekend to clear backorders.

-Thousands of South Korean truckers went on strike for a fourth day on Friday in a protest over pay as fuel costs surge, disrupting production, slowing port operations, and posing new risks to a strained global supply chain.
-Following are some details of the disruption and reactions from union officials and businesses.
+Thousands of South Korean truckers were on strike for a sixth day on Sunday, protesting over pay as fuel costs surge, disrupting production, slowing port operations, and posing new risks to a strained global supply chain.
+Following are details of the disruption, lost production and reactions from union officials and businesses.

-AUTOS Production at Hyundai Motor Co's biggest factory complex, in Ulsan, fell by half on Thursday because of component shortages caused by the strike, a union official at the automaker said.
+AUTOS Production at Hyundai Motor Co's biggest factory complex, in Ulsan, fell to about 60% on Friday because of component shortages caused by the strike, a union official at the automaker said.

+The plants operated for extra runs over the weekend to clear backorders.
+Hyundai said there was disruption but declined to provide details and expressed hope of returning to normal as soon as possible.
+Hyundai Motor's Ulsan factories make about 6,000 vehicles daily, the union says.
+The strike had cost the automaker 4,000 to 5,000 vehicles as of Friday - worth up to 235 billion won ($180 million).
-Hyundai said there was disruption but declined to provide details.
-"There are some disruptions in our production due to the truckers' strike and we hope production would be normalized as soon as possible," a Hyundai Motor spokesperson told Reuters on Friday.
-About 1,000 truckers staged a sit-in strike in front of Hyundai's Ulsan complex but they did not block vehicles from going in or out, a Reuters witness said.

-Kia Corp employees at its Gwangju plant were using newly assembled cars to make deliveries, media reported.
-BATTERIES
+Several hundred truckers staged a weekend sit-in outside Hyundai's Ulsan complex but did not block vehicles from going in or out, a Reuters witness said.
+Employees at Kia Corp's Gwangju plant were using newly assembled cars to make deliveries, media reported.

+BATTERIES LG Energy Solution, SK Innovation's battery unit SK On, and Samsung SDI Co together command more than one-fourth of the global electric vehicle battery market.

-"We adjusted some of our shipments beforehand to move them to the port before the strike just in case we faced issues with logistics," an official at one of the three major South Korean battery firms told Reuters.
-The official, who declined to be identified due to the sensitivity of the matter, said the company had not seen any disruption this week but would have to reassess its handling of shipments if the strike continued next week.
+One of the three made shipments before the strike as a precaution, a company official said.
+The firm did not experience disruptions last week but will reassess its handling of shipments if the strike continues, the official said.

-LG Energy Solution (LGES), SK Innovation's battery unit SK On and Samsung SDI Co Ltd are South Korea's three biggest EV battery makers.
 SEMICONDUCTORS

-The truckers plan to stop shipments of raw materials for semiconductors that are produced in Ulsan, Park Jeong-tae, a truckers union official, told Reuters.
+The truckers plan to stop shipments of raw materials for semiconductors produced in Ulsan, said union official Park Jeong-tae.
 Samsung Electronics Co and SK Hynix, two of the world's biggest memory chip makers, declined to comment.

-"We would not likely face production disruption ... in the short term, considering our inventories of raw materials," an official at a major tech manufacturing company said, declining to be identified because of the of the sensitivity of the matter.
-CEMENT AND STEEL
+A major tech manufacturer does not expect near-term disruptions given its inventories of raw materials, an official said.
+CEMENT, STEEL

-Steelmaker POSCO said on Thursday it had been unable to ship about 35,000 tonnes of steel products a day from two plants since the strike began - equivalent to about a third of its daily shipments from those plants.
-An executive at a major cement maker said shipments at their company had stopped entirely for the fourth day on Friday and there were truckers outside the gate.
+Steelmaker POSCO said the strike had halted shipments from two plants by about one-third, or 35,000 tonnes a day.
+A major cement maker had stopped shipping for four days as of Friday with truckers outside the gate, raw materials were running out and storage was about to hit capacity, an executive said.

-In addition to raw materials running out, storage at the factory was also expected to reach capacity, so it would have to shut soon, the executive said.
-Truckers blocked the entry to the work sites of Hanil Cement Co Ltd and Sungshin Cement Co Ltd in Chungcheong province, Newsis reported.
-The two companies plan to boost shipping by train to minimize the impact, it said.
+Truckers blocked the entry to the work sites of Hanil Cement Co and Sungshin Cement Co in Chungcheong province, Newsis reported.
+The companies plan to boost shipping by train to minimize the impact, it said.
+REFINERS, PETROCHEMICALS

-"Our products like PE/PP (polyethylene and polypropylene) could suffer from logistics trouble if it gets worse," said a person familiar with South Korea's petrochemical operations.
-An official at one of the country's major refiners told Reuters on Thursday it was not seeing much impact on its shipments and deliveries yet and petrol stations usually had inventories to cover two weeks.
+A major refiner had not seen much impact on shipments and deliveries as of Thursday, and petrol stations usually had inventories to cover two weeks, but the situation would worsen if the strike were prolonged, a company official said.

-"However, the situation could get worse if the strike continues longer than expected," said the official, who declined to be identified.
 South Korea has the world's fifth-largest refining capacity and had 3.3 million barrels per day of crude oil distillation refining capacity at the beginning of 2020.

-PORTS AND CONTAINERS Busan Port, the world's seventh-biggest container port, said its container traffic was cut to a third of the usual level because of the strike.
+PORTS AND CONTAINERS Busan Port, the world's seventh-biggest container port, said the strike had cut its container traffic by two-thirds from normal levels.

 Container storage sites are filling up and authorities are discussing measures to secure more, a government official said.
-The movement of containers at Ulsan port, which accounts for about 10% of South Korea's port traffic, has been suspended since June 7, a government official said.
+The movement of containers at Ulsan port, which accounts for about 10% of South Korea's port traffic, has been suspended since Tuesday, a government official said. ($1 = 1,279.3200 won)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)